How COVID-19 is shaping the way we shop

 Thomas from Joe & The Juice underlined the importance of a channel agnostic approach: “It’s important to give customers total flexibility,” he said.
 “They can pre-order in-app, they can order in store, they can pay via the terminal or in app.
 It's really their choice."

-Our research confirms that this is what customers now expect.
+Our research confirms that consumers now expect a unified customer experience.
 73% feel that brands should continue to sell across several channels (now you’ve shown you can do it).
 They also have high expectations of both online and in-store retail experiences.
 72% said that an easy online experience is just as important as the quality of the product.

 Instead of pushing the sales associate to one side, this fusing of digital and physical worlds puts them front and center of the customer experience.
 They can connect with customers anywhere, from email, to telephone, web chat, or video conferencing as Jon explained: